ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 /Users/egrguric/Desktop
 ~~~

-When typing a directory name, the case of the directory doesn't matter on Mac or PC but does on Linux.
+When typing a directory name, the case of the directory doesn't matter on Mac or Windows, but it does on Linux.

 To move backwards in a directory, use `cd ..` which takes you back one step or `cd -` which moves you back to the previous directory and prints the directory (in the same way pwd would).